N-Patarov/auto-site/README.md

 How to run:

-You must have geckodriver version > 27.0\n
+You must have geckodriver version > 27.0,

-You msut install Selenium library\n
+You msut install Selenium library,

-You must have admin rights to izberi.site\n
+You must have admin rights to izberi.site,

-Type your email and password to admin_email="" and admin_password=""\n
+Type your email and password to admin_email="" and admin_password=""